fullstack-lang/gongreqif/README.md

 2.  **Browse for a file:** Alternatively, you can click the "Browse" button to open a file dialog and select your desired ReqIF file.

 The application will then process the file and display its contents for analysis.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

 Distributed under the MIT License.
 See `LICENSE` for more information.